givingjar/filing-cabinet/files/handbook/bylaws.md

 6. **Special Meetings.** Special meetings may be called by the President of the Organization or a majority of the Board of Directors.
 Persons authorized to call special meetings shall provide notice of the time and location of such meetings and state the purpose thereof, and no other matter shall be considered by the Board of Directors at such special meeting except upon unanimous vote of all Directors present.

-7. **Annual Meetings.** Directors may meet each year for the purpose of organization, the election of officers, and transaction of other business.
+7. **Annual Meetings.** Directors shall meet each year for the purpose of organization, the election of officers, and transaction of other business.
 The time and location of such meeting shall be noticed in writing or electronic communication.

 8. **Notice and Waiver.** Notice of regular meetings and special meetings need not be in writing.
 Attendance at any meeting shall be considered waiver of the notice requirement thereof.

 9. **Quorum.** A quorum shall consist of a majority of the Directors.
 If at any meeting, less than a quorum is present, the majority may adjourn the meeting without further notice to the absent Director.

-10. **Vacancy.** Any vacancy occurring in the Board of Directors shall be filled by majority vote of the remaining Directors, though less than a quorum.
+10. **Vacancy.** Any vacancy occurring in the Board of Directors shall be filled by majority vote of the remaining Directors, even if less than a quorum.
 Each person so elected shall serve until the duration of the unexpired term, or until the next annual meeting.
-The incorporating Board of Directors shall serve initial terms of three years unless otherwise asked and agreed upon by a majority of the Board of Directors.

-11. **Removal.** Any Director may be removed by unanimous consent of the remaining Directors for failure to act in the best interests of the Organization, or lack of sympathy with the stated purpose of the Organization.
+11. **Removal.** Any Director may be removed by unanimous consent of the remaining Directors.

 12. **Compensation.** Directors shall receive no compensation for their service as Directors.